ZSDF-Warren/c-sharp-style-guide/README.markdown

 ## Spacing

-Spacing is especially important in raywenderlich.com code, as code needs to be easily readable as part of the tutorial.
+Spacing is especially important. code needs to be easily readable as part of the tutorial.

 ### Indentation

-Indentation should be done using **spaces** — never tabs.
+Indentation should be done using **spaces**.

 #### Blocks